Updated 2025-07-10

 Overview of DHCP Options

 The Networking service uses DHCP to automatically provide configuration information to instances when they boot up.
 Although DHCP lets you change some settings dynamically, others are static and never change.
-For example, when you launch an instance, either you or Oracle specifies the instance's private IP address.
+For example, when you create a Compute instance, either you or Oracle specifies the instance's private IP address.
 Each time the instance boots up or the instance's DHCP client restarts, DHCP passes that same private IP address to the instance.
 The address never changes during the instance's lifetime.

-The Networking service provides DHCP options to let you control certain types of configuration on the instances in your VCN.
-You can change the values of these options at your discretion, unlike the static information that DHCP provides to the instance.
+The Networking service provides DHCP options to let you control certain types of configuration on the instances in the VCN.
+You can change the values of these options at any time, unlike the static information that DHCP provides to the instance.
 The changes take effect the next time the instance's DHCP client restarts or the instance reboots.
-For more details, see Important Notes about Your Instances and DHCP Options.
+For more details, see Important Notes about Instances and DHCP Options.

 Each subnet in a VCN can have a single set of DHCP options associated with it.
 That set of options applies to all instances in the subnet.
 Each VCN comes with a default set of DHCP options with initial values that you can change.
 If you don't specify otherwise, every subnet uses the VCN's default set of DHCP options.